supportREALteachers.org

 • Teach students a variety of skills and tools to be successful in physical activity.

-• Use strategies from the Transtheoretical Model (Strategies Based on Current Activity Levels) to help students improve or maintain their physical activity levels.
+• Use strategies from the Transtheoretical Model (see section above) to help students improve or maintain their physical activity levels.
 First assess what stage the student is in and then use the appropriate strategies.

 • Choose enjoyable activities and individualize your program.